zigbee-alliance/distributed-compliance-ledger/README.md

 - **Full Node**: contains a full replication of data (ledger, state, etc.):
   - **Validator Node (VN)**: a full node participating in consensus protocol (ordering transactions).
-  - **Sentry Node:** a full nodes that doesn't participate in consensus and wraps the validator node representing it for the rest of the network as one of the ways for DDoS protection.
+  - **Sentry Node:** a full node that doesn't participate in consensus and wraps the validator node representing it for the rest of the network as one of the ways for DDoS protection.
     - **Private Sentry Node:** a full node to connect other Validator or Sentry nodes only; should not be accessed by clients.
     - **Public Sentry Node:** a full node to connect other external full nodes (possibly observer nodes).